askipwith/dvsa-booking/README.md

 # Setup
 1. Book and pay for any available driving test
-2. Update script configuration settings
+2. Update default script configuration settings
 3. Enable audio in chrome site preferences for the DVSA site so that sound can autoplay
 4. Enable script in tampermonkey
-5. Go to the DVSA 'change practical driving test' login
+5. Load https://www.gov.uk/change-driving-test?dvsaConfigReset.
+NB use the dvsaConfigReset parameter to reset stored and settings and login

-# Script configuration settings
+# Default script configuration settings
+ - dvsaConfigLT = "2024-09-01T05:59:00" - Launch Time, format yyyy-mm-ddThh:mm:ss OR blank for immediate
- - LICENSE_NUMBER = "[add your number]" - candidate's driving license number
+ - dvsaConfigLN = "[add your number]" - License Number, driving license number for the candidate
- -  TEST_REFERENCE_NUMBER = "[add your number]" - candidate's driving test referene number
+ - dvsaCongigTRN = "[add your number]" - Test Reference Number, test reference for the candidate
- -  TEST_LOCATION = "BR1" - the location you want to book - NB use a postcode to retrieve multiple centres
+ - dvsaConfigSL = "BR1" - Search Location - Search Location, NB use a postcode to retrieve multiple centres
- -  FIRST_TEST_DATE = new Date("2024-09-07") - the earliest date for a test.
-Format YYYY-MM-DD
+ - dvsaConfigFTD = new Date("2024-09-07") - First Test Date, the earliest date for a test, format yyyy-mm-dd
- -  LAST_TEST_DATE = new Date("2024-1209-17") - the latest date for a test.
-Format YYYY-MM-DD
+ - dvsaConfigLTD = new Date("2024-1209-17") - Last Test Date, the latest date for a test, format yyyy-mm-dd
- -  MIN_CENTRES = 16 - minimum number of centres to search
+ - dvsaConfigMC = 16 - Minimum Centres, minimum number of centres to search
- -  AVG_PAGE_INT - average wait time (ms) between page requests to reduce risk of WAF block
+ - dvsaAPI = 1000 * 10 - Average Page Interval, average time (ms) between page requests to reduce risk of WAF block
- -  AVG_SEARCH_INT - average wait time (ms) between test centre searches to reduce risk of WAF block
+ - dvsaASI = 1000 * 60 * 10 - Average Search Interval, average time (ms) between test centre searches to reduce risk of WAF block
+ - dvsaConfigWBA = true - WAF Block Alert, issue audible alert on a WAF block if true
+ - dvsaConfigADA = true - Available Date Alert, issue audible alert when available date found if true

 Be sure to add your license number, test reference and modify the search dates.
 Use a postcode in the loction as this script is designed to search through multiple centres.
 Decrease the wait times to increase search speed and frequency.
 However you may upset their firewall which will often issue a CAPCHA or block access entirely for a period.